nlepage/templural/README.md

 #### Category priority

-Category priority defines which categories are valued when not specifying a value for each category.
+Category priority defines which categories are valued when not specifying values for all categories.

 If priority is: